meeech/kidcut/README.md

 Went with js since it will allow for some interesting possibilities in generating timecodes.

 ## TODO
+    * don't require .js when using pre-packaged cut
-    * validation: make sure tc end is later than tc start
+    * validation: make sure tc end is later than tc start, and throw warnings got certain threshholds! eg: i made tc 00:40:55 to 41:00:00 - ouch!
     * dont use cli log functions except in CLI related code
     * add support for supercut file with defined source files and codes to make one big supercut. basic idea is to make something like lightsaber-battle cut across all the films to one file
     * put on npm